vargovargo/LivableCities/personnel.md

-#Organizing Leadership#
+### The [original 'white paper'](https://github.com/vargovargo/LivableCities/blob/master/LivableCitiesOriginal.md) informing this work was produced by the directors of 4 UW Institutes.

-### The [original 'white paper'](https://github.com/vargovargo/LivableCities/blob/master/LivableCitiesOriginal.md) informing this work was produced by the directors of 4 UW Institutes.###
+#Organizing Leadership

 + [Jonathan Patz](http://ghi.wisc.edu/person-types/leadership/#5020) - [Global Health Institute](http://ghi.wisc.edu/)
 > __Jonathan initially established contact with the most engaged donors for the initiative__.
 'Livable Cities' is also one of the four priority areas for the Global Health Institute, which Jonathan directs.
 GHI has received small gifts to pursue the development of this initiative and fund an internal (UW) grant process around Livable Cities.